Hi, I’m Donna and I’m on a mission to inform and educate the people in my world about Diabetes.

 I’m going to show you that you are in control of your metabolic disease, and I am going to give you the tools you need to find your better health.

-I was diagnosed with diabetes at age 49.
+My doctor diagnosed me with diabetes at age 49.
 My hemoglobin A1C was 10.5.
-Normal is between 4.5 and 6.5.
+Normal A1C’s range between 4.5 and 6.5.
 My blood sugars were so high that my doctor immediately wanted to put me on insulin, but I resisted.
-I was given prescriptions for oral diabetes management, and for high blood pressure and high cholesterol control, the dreaded circle of three that is the hallmark of metabolic disease.
-I was referred to a nutritionist who provided me with a glucometer and a picture of a food pyramid that showed almost 50% of my caloric intake everyday should be made of refined carbohydrates.
+She gave me prescriptions for oral diabetes management, and for high blood pressure and high cholesterol control, the dreaded circle of three that signal metabolic disease.
+My doctor referred me to a nutritionist who provided me with a glucometer and a picture of a food pyramid that showed almost 50% of my caloric intake every day should be made of refined carbohydrates.
 She also provided me with a huge packet of information from pharmaceutical companies who were brimming with advice on management of my diabetes.
 (I’ll let you guess what their solutions were.)

 That was almost four years ago.
 It was no great surprise to me that I would one day be a diabetic.
 The great surprise was that it happened to me before I was 50 years old.

 My mother died at age 59 after multiple battles with almost every major system disease that you can think of, finally succumbing to the effects of chemotherapy after having been diagnosed with breast cancer.
-I believe the real underlying cause of her very untimely death was uncontrolled diabetes.
+I believe that uncontrolled diabetes caused her very untimely death.
 My mother was battling so many health issues that she was forced to pick the most immediate concerns every day, and diabetes was not the one managing her daily life.

-Fortunately, there are many more tools available today to people who want to learn than there were when my mother was alive.
+Fortunately, there are many more tools available today to people who want to learn about diabetes than when my mother was alive.
 Some of them are well-researched, articulate, and useful.
 Others are little more than snake-oil disguised as a physician-approved treatment for your disease.

 Let me tell you what this blog is not going to provide: